Kafr Saba: British Mandate era

-1948 War and aftermath
+1948 war and aftermath

 In the months leading up to the 1948 war, the local militia from Kafr Saba had attacked the neighboring Jewish town of Kfar Saba several times.
 The Arab Liberation Army (ALA), an army consisting of volunteers from several neighboring Arab countries, supported the Kafr Saba militia with troops during these intermittent attacks.

-According to historian Benny Morris: "By the beginning of May 1948, few Arabs were left in the Coastal Plain.
-On May 9, 1948 the Alexandroni Arab affairs expert, in preparation for the declaration of Israeli statehood and the expected pan-Arab invasion, ... decided to immediately 'expel or subdue' the inhabitants of the villages of Kafr Saba, al Tira, Qaqun, Qalansuwa, and Tantura. ...
-[O]n 13 May Alexandroni units took Kafr Saba, prompting a mass evacuation. ...
-The local Syrian ALA commander stood at the exit and to the village and extorted P£5 from each evacuee.
-Nine old men and women ... were left in the village and were later expelled.
+Historian Saleh Abdel Jawad writes that a massacre occurred in the village on 14 May, killing 11-20.

 The Palestinian historian Walid Khalidi, described the remaining structures on the village land in 1992: "The village site has been used for the construction of new residential quarters within an industrial area that is part of the settlement of Kefar Sava.
 Some of the old village houses have survived destruction and are located today within the settlement; a number of them are used as commercial buildings.
 The two shrines, the school, and the ruins of the village cemetery remain.
 The shrines have arched entrances and are surmounted with domes.
 The land around the site is cultivated by Israelis."